soler2000/RevCam/README.md

    pip install --prefer-binary --extra-index-url https://www.piwheels.org/simple -e .
    ```

    The `--prefer-binary` flag asks `pip` to fetch pre-built wheels when
    available, and the PiWheels index provides ARM builds for most dependencies.
+   When wheels for PyAV or aiortc are unavailable, the development headers
+   installed in step 1 allow `pip` to build them from source.

 ### LED ring requirements